-Vegan ginger carrot soup recipe made with fresh ginger, garlic, parsnip, herbs and coconut milk.
+The best Vegan Carrot Ginger soup recipe made with fresh ginger, garlic, parsnip, herbs and coconut milk.
 Dairy-free yet super creamy and tastes amazing.
-Finish with a squeeze of lemon to brighten things up or a nice drizzle of pesto.
+Finish with a squeeze of lemon or lime to brighten things up or a nice drizzle of pesto.

-A simple soup of French origins “ Puree a la Crecy “, carrot soup is a classic soup made with carrots as the main ingredient and pureed in a powerful blender until silky smooth.
+This vegan carrot soup is a simple soup of French origins “ Puree a la Crecy “, a classic soup made with carrots as the main ingredient and pureed in a powerful blender until silky smooth.
 It can easily be frozen up to 6 months and saved for a cold day.

 Really lovely garnished with your favorite fresh herbs and If you want to impress a wedge of gourmet cultured vegan cheese and a sprinkling of crunchy nuts.
 I’m really fond of it topped with some of this orange tofu.

-- The Aromatics: sautéed onions (or leeks) plus minced garlic and one parsnip create the flavor base of this divine soup.
+- The Aromatics: sautéed onions (or leeks) plus minced garlic and one parsnip or parsley root create the flavor base of this divine soup.

 - Ginger: it gives the soup the little bit of spiciness and its “ je ne sais quoi”.
 About one inch of minced fresh ginger root is ideal or one teaspoon of ground powder.
 I use both in my kitchen and trust me when I tell you: fresh is better!